Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Experiments

-We compare \textbf{GMN}~\cite{ZanfirCVPR18}, \textbf{PCA-GM}~\cite{WangICCV19}, by which affinity functions are learned for graph matching.
-Results in Table~\ref{tab:voc_main} show that with CNN feature and QAP solver jointly learned, where our methods surpasses competing methods on most categories, especially best performs in terms of mean accuracy.
-Specifically, NGM surpasses the state-of-the-art deep graph matching method PCA-GM, and it is worth noting that PCA-GM incorporates explicit modeling on higher-order and cross-graph affinities, while only second order affinity is considered in our QAP formulation (and third order for hypergraph matching).
-NHGM further boost the performance with the help of hypergraph affinities and NGM+ best performs among all methods by exploiting edge embeddings.
-We also provide result on RRWM, whose affinity matrix is learned by NGM and it solves QAP via RRWM.
-RRWM outperforms the SM-based learning scheme GMN, but fails to surpass our joint CNN and QAP learning NGM.
-On single RTX2080Ti, our PyTorch implementation of NGM+ runs at 14.4 samples/sec during training, while NHGM runs at 10.1 samples/sec.
+Results in Tab.~\ref{tab:voc_main} show that with CNN feature and QAP solver learned jointly, our methods surpass competing methods on most categories, especially best performs in terms of mean accuracy.
+Specifically, NGM surpasses deep graph matching method PCA-GM, and it is worth noting that PCA-GM incorporates explicit modeling on higher-order and cross-graph affinities, while only second-order affinity is considered in our QAP formulation (and third-order for hypergraph matching).
+With enhanced feature extractor, our NGM-v2 surpasses state-of-the-art BBGM in terms of accuracy, which is not surprising because NGM-v2 and BBGM share the same feature extractor, and NGM-v2 learns both feature extractor and the graph matching solver, but BBGM only learns the feature extractor.
+NHGM and NHGM-v bring further improvement with respect to NGM and NGM-v2 by exploiting hypergraph affinities.
+The GPU memory cost and running speed during training are listed: NGM (4761MB, 13.7 pairs/s); NGM-v2 (5707MB, 14.1 pairs/s); NHGM (9251MB, 10.1 pairs/s); NHGM-v2 (38060MB, 11.0 pairs/s).
+NGM and NGM-v2 are comparable to PCA-GM~\cite{WangICCV19} (5165MB, 14.4 pairs/s).